PymatFlow/Simple-annoy-example/README.md

 # sample code for anny

-This python code uses **Annoy** library for finding the similarities between two vector in glove.6B.50d.txt
+This python code uses **Annoy** library.

+It can help beginner to understand this library well.